fledge-iot/fledge-filter-rate/docs/index.rst

 rate from the input side and buffer data internally, sending out averages for each value over a time frame determined by the filter configuration.

-The user will provide two simple expressions that will be evaluated to form a trigger for the filter.
+The user can provide either one or two simple expressions that will be evaluated to form a trigger for the filter.
 One expressions will set the trigger and the other will clear it.
 When the trigger is set then the filter will no longer average the data over the configured time period, but will instead send the full bandwidth data out of the filter.
+If the second expression, the one that clears the full rate sending of data is omitted then the full rate is cleared as soon as the trigger expression returns false.
+Alternatively the filter can be configured to clear the sending of full rate data after a fixed time.

 The filter also allows a pre-trigger time to be configured.
 In this case it will buffer this much data internally and when the trigger is